Chelsea striker relaxes with pregnant wife in Dubai

 READ ALSO:These cute photos of Alvaro Morata and wife show he has only chosen love

-Alvaro Morata has 10 goals out of 24 games in the English Premier League.
+Alvaro Morata has 10 goals out of 24 games in the English Premier League this season.